foxnewsnetwork/apples-to-assholes/client/REAMDE.markdown

 Routers : backbone routers route stuff around
 Views : renders cards and exposes UIs
 Misc : contains the sync files and other such miscellanious additions

+Events
+=
+This thing is event driven.
+Event options determine how far they travel.
+The options they take are as follows:
+	range: "client" / "server"
+	echo: callback / target / "global" / "galatic"
+	data: your json